 I had just volunteered to be part of the JSASG-UNC (Joint Security Area Support Group-United Nations Command) in Pan Mun Jom on the 38th parallel, this was an all-volunteer unit.
 On days of MAC meetings, you would come face to face with the North Korean soldiers and they would never smile at you.
-One of the duties there besides maintaining the telephone lines between guard posts was recording the meetings between the North and the South on reel-to-reel tape decks.
-I also entered into North Korea twice during my time there to do routine maintenance on the TA-312 field phone that was kept in the North Korean building known as Panmon Hall.
+Besides maintaining the telephone lines between guard posts, one of the duties was recording the meetings between the North and the South on reel-to-reel tape decks.
+I also entered North Korea twice during my time there to do routine maintenance on the TA-312 field phone that was kept in the North Korean building known as Panmon Hall.
 This field phone was used for the UNC to contact the North to set you meetings between both sides.
 I would go into this building escorted by two North Korean soldiers to clean the contacts and change out the batteries.
 After my thirteen months were up they were offering us to extend there to get a 5-month drop.
 I extended another two months to get my five-month early out and arrived home before Christmas, December 16, 1972.
 I then served two years active duty in the reserves and two years in-active in the reserves

 I stayed in communications my whole life working for a couple of different contractors installing voice/data infrastructure systems mostly in new construction environments.
-Retired February 27, 2015, and moved from Illinois to Sun City West, Arizona in June 2015.
-I have been a member of the American Legion for 13 years, 3 of those with Post 94.
+Retired on February 27, 2015, and moved from Illinois to Sun City West, Arizona in June 2015.
+I have been a member of the American Legion for 15 years, 5 of those with Post 94.

-My wife and I have been married for forty-seven years and have two daughters, five grandsons, and five granddaughters.
+My wife and I have been married for fifty years and have two daughters, five grandsons, and five granddaughters.

 Doug Miller, First Vice Commander: July 1, 2021 - Present